Sophie Donatien - Peintre plasticienne

 Light

-My homeland, Martinique, bathed me in light and colours.
+My homeland, Martinique, bathed me in light and colors.

-Fra Angelico led me to a space of pure light.
+Fra Angelico led me to a space pure light.

 At the Louvre, I was nourished by the great book constituted by this museum.